-Despite the huge variation in companies, their people, products and services, almost all go through five phases of growth, facing four crises along the way, as depicted in a classic model – the Greiner Model of Growth.
+Despite the vast variation in companies, their people, products and services, almost all go through five growth phases, facing four crises along the way, as depicted in a classic model – the Greiner Model of Growth.

-It was back in 1972 that Larry Greiner of the Harvard Business School published a paper; ‘Evolution and Revolution as Organisations Grow'.
-The original model proposed five phases of growth with a crisis at the end of each phase triggering the jump into the next.
+In 1972, Larry Greiner of the Harvard Business School published a paper, 'Evolution and Revolution as Organisations Grow'.
+The original model proposed five phases of growth, with a crisis at the end of each stage triggering the jump into the next.

-Here we are, 46 years later, and the model is still relevant to any company planning for high growth.
-Understanding the phases and recognising the challenges a company faces at the end of each one, will enable your company to keep on growing.
+Here we are, five decades later, and the model is still relevant to any company aiming for high growth - including contract manufacturers.
+Understanding the phases and recognising the business challenge a company faces at the end of each one will enable your company to keep on growing.

 The dimensions of change

 As the size of the company grows, so too will its management issues.
-Problems in communication, coordination, control, and complexity of management all become magnified the larger a company becomes.
+Problems in communication, coordination, control and management complexity become magnified the larger a company becomes.

-So it is these two dimensions – the age of a company, and the size of a company, that make up the axis of the Greiner Model of Growth model.
+These two dimensions – the age and the size of a company- make up the Greiner Model of Growth axis.

 Speed of growth